MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

     let argv = stack_ptr.add(8) as *const *const u8;
     let ptr_size = core::mem::size_of::<usize>();
     // Directly followed by a pointer to the environment variables, it's just a null terminated string.
-    // This isn't specified in Posix and is not great for portability, but we're targeting Linux so it's fine let env_offset = 8 + argc as usize * ptr_size + ptr_size;
+    // This isn't specified in Posix and is not great for portability, but this isn't meant to be portable outside of Linux. let env_offset = 8 + argc as usize * ptr_size + ptr_size;
     // Bump pointer by combined offset
     let envp = stack_ptr.add(env_offset) as *const *const u8;